Webinar: Knee replacement with robotic surgical assistance (ROSA)

 What happens during knee replacement surgery?

-The surgery is usually carried out under a spinal (or epidural) anaesthetic.
+The surgery is usually carried out under a spinal anaesthetic.
 This is when an anaesthetic is injected into your lower back (between the bones of your spine) making the lower part of the body numb so you do not feel the pain of the operation and can stay awake.
 During your spinal anaesthetic you may be fully awake or sedated with drugs that make you relaxed but not unconscious.

 Your surgeon will make a midline incision into the knee through which they'll perform the surgery.
 The worn bone will be removed and an artificial joint implanted and fixed with bone cement.
 The wound will be closed with absorbable sutures or skin clips and a pressure dressing applied.